UtrechtUniversity/galaxy-tools-ibridges/README.md

 __Galaxy iBridges upload__ is a Galaxy tool that facilitates uploading of objects and collections to iRODS/YODA, and can be integrated in a Galaxy workflow.

-__Galaxy iBridges browse__ is an interactive Galaxy tool that makes it possible to browse through an iRODS/YODA instance to locate objects and collections, and select them for use in a Galaxy workflow.
+__Galaxy iBridges browser__ is an interactive Galaxy tool that makes it possible to browse through an iRODS/YODA instance to locate objects and collections, and select them for use in a Galaxy workflow.

 The tools are named for [iBridges](https://github.com/UtrechtUniversity/iBridges), the client used for interaction with iRODS/YODA.

-## How it works
+## What it does
+Please note: all three tools rely on a valid [iRODS environment file](#irods-environment-file), and valid [user credentials](#irods-access) for accessing iRODS/YODA.

-#### iBridges download and upload
+### iBridges download

-iBridges download takes an iRODS-path to either a dataobject (file) or collection (directory) as source, and a local path to a folder to download the file or files to; iBridges upload does the reverse.
+iBridges download takes an iRODS-path to either a dataobject (file) or collection (directory) as source, and a local path to a directory to download the file or files to as.
+The module has a variable 'data_dir' as output, pointing to the directory files were downloaded to.

+### iBridges upload
+iBridges upload takes a local path to a directory or file as source, and an iRODS-path to either a collection (directory) as target.
+The module requires an input called 'local_path', pointing to the path to upload.

-#### iBridges browse
+### iBridges browser
-iBridges browse launches as a Galaxy Interactive Tool.
-[NEEDS TO BE EXPANDED]
+iBridges browser launches as a [Galaxy Interactive Tool](https://training.galaxyproject.org/training-material/topics/admin/tutorials/interactive-tools/tutorial.html) that allows the user to browse through iRODS via a web interface.

-All tools rely on a valid [iRODS environment file](#irods-environment-file), and [user credentials](#irods-access) for accessing iRODS/YODA.
+When running an interactive tool, the interactive tool-icon (three gears) will appear in the Galaxy main menu, to the right of _User_.
+Clicking the icon opens a screen listing the interactive tools that are running.
+This can also be reached using the option _Active Interactive Tools_ in the _User_-item of the main menu.
+If the icon and the option in the User-menu aren't there, it means no interactive tools are running.
+If they appear briefly and then disappear, launching of the tool was unsuccesful.

+Next, open the tool by clicking 'ibridges browser' in the Active Interactive Tools-list (if the link isn't clickable, the tool is still starting).
+A new tab will open with a simple web page listing the dataobjects and collections in the user's home folder for the iRODS instance.
+Navigate through the instance by clicking collections' names, and the links in the breadcrumb path.

+To select a path as output for the module, navigate to the appropriate collection and click the 'select'-button.
+The interactive tool will terminate, signalling to Galaxy that exectution of the workflow can continue.
+The selected path will be available as the module output parameter 'iRODS path' (this will take a few seconds).
+Alternatively, you can also copy the path without quitting to your computer's clipboard by clicking 'copy'.
+To quit without selecting a path, click 'quit' or close the page; the value of the 'iRODS path' parameter will be None.

+Please note that the tools' web page cannot close itself; close it by hand once you're done.

 ## Installing tools files
 Check out this repo and symlink the `src` folder to a link called `ibridges` under the `tools` folder of a Galaxy installation (or create a folder `tools/ibridges` and copy the contents of `src` into it).